Scientific Name

 How to Grow and Care for Sedum palmeri

-Light: These succulents grow best in locations where they will enjoy the full sun for at least six or more hours per day.
-Most species will tolerate partial shade but will not thrive in deep shade.
+Light: These succulents grow best in full sun for at least 6 hours daily.
+Most species tolerate partial shade but do not thrive in deep shade.

-Hardiness: Sedum palmeri can withstand temperatures as low as 0 to 40 °F (-17.8 to 4.4 °C), USDA hardiness zones 7a to 10b.
+Hardiness: Sedum palmeri can withstand temperatures from 0°F to 40°F (-17.8°C to 4.4°C), USDA hardiness zones 7a to 10b.

-Fertilizing: A balanced organic fertilizer each spring is generally all Sedums require.
-As long as the plants are divided annually and provided with fresh soil, feeding is unnecessary.
+Fertilizing: Sedums generally require only a balanced organic fertilizer each spring.
+Feeding is unnecessary as long as the plants are divided annually and provided with fresh soil.

 Repotting: Sedums in containers require little more care than those in gardens.
-Repot your plants when they outgrow their current pot by moving them out to a larger container to hold the plant better.
+Repot your plants when they outgrow their current pots by moving them to a larger container to support the plant better.

 Propagation: Once you have one Sedum, it is easy to make more by taking stems or leaf cuttings and dividing the plant.
 Sedums are also easy to grow from seed.